 - Tip #6 - Save some space and earn some cash

 - Tip #7 - Make sure you get your rental deposit back

-Whether you are renting a room, an apartment or a home, a well-developed savings plan should always be a priority.
+Whether you are renting an apartment, a house, or even a room, a well-developed savings plan should always be a priority.

 Not everyone around you has the financial means to own their own place; we’re all in the same boat of saving up to buy our dream home.

 If you are considering buying your own place, there are many ways that you as a renter can start saving to get that first deposit down and prepare yourself for the adventure that is owning your own home!

 Here are a few of our own top ways for renters to save money:

 Tip #1 – As the old saying goes…